-4.42 Hackney Carriage and Private Hire drivers need a good working knowledge of the district and surrounding area, because vehicles can be hired immediately, directly with the driver at hackney carriage stands or on the street for Hackney Carriages and by prior booking through a Private Hire Operator in the case of Private Hire Vehicles.
+4.42 Hackney Carriage and Private Hire drivers need a good working knowledge of the district and surrounding area along with a good level of general competency in maths, English and knowledge of licensing legislation, because vehicles can be hired immediately, directly with the driver at hackney carriage stands or on the street for Hackney Carriages and by prior booking through a Private Hire Operator in the case of Private Hire Vehicles.
 All applicants must first complete and pass the Council's hackney carriage and private hire driver's local knowledge and competency test.